dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 (Jessie), and Arch Linux.
 Getting Butterflow to work on other Linux distributions may be possible but expect support to be limited.

-## When finished installing
+## Instructions
-When you're finished installing, refer to the [Setting up OpenCL](Setting-up-OpenCL.md) wiki page for details on how to take advantage of hardware acceleration through OpenCL.
-This step isn't mandatory but it's one you are expected to take.

-You can run a suite of tests against Butterflow to ensure everything is set up properly with `python setup.py test` or just `nosetests` if you have [ nose](https://nose.readthedocs.org/en/latest/) installed.
-OpenCL is required, or else tests will fail.

-To install Butterflow outside of a virtual environment, first exit your virtualenv if you are in one with `deactivate` and then run `python setup.py install`.
-To uninstall run `pip uninstall butterflow`.

-## OS X (El Capitan)
+### OS X (El Capitan)
 These instructions will show you how to compile and build a development version of Butterflow using OS X's pre-installed Python.
+At minimum, you will need to have OS X Mavericks installed.

 To begin, install dependencies with [Homebrew](http://brew.sh/).